mostlygeek/ts-plug/README.md

-# ts-plug
+> [!WARNING]
+> Lots of Work in Progress stuff here!

+# Dude, Where's my Sidecar?!

-Turn a web server written in anything into a `tsnet.Server{}` with identity information...
+- Turn a web server written in anything into a `tsnet.Server{}` with identity information.
+- Also `docker` contains various no-side car docker containers I'm testing

 ## usage